Direkt zur Hauptnavigation, zur Unternavigation dem Inhalt oder zum Seitenfuß

 Our View of the Child

 The way we view and interact with children is decisive when it comes to facilitating their daily explorations.
-The following perspectives shape pedagogical practice at the "Haus der kleinen Forscher":
+The following perspectives shape pedagogical practice at the Stiftung Kinder forschen:

 • Children have a wealth of pre-knowledge and competencies.